 One of the possible side effects of the drug is a loss of appetite.
 This may trigger nutritional deficiency, leading to excessive hair fall.

 - Itchy Scalp

-Adderall is also known to cause itchy skin and scalp.
+Adderall is also known to cause itchy scalp.
 This may lead to scratching tendencies, leading to hair loss.

 While Adderall can make your hair fall out, are there any chances for hair regrowth?
 Let us find out in the next section.

 Yes, it is reversible.
 Drug-induced hair loss is often reversible, and the hair grows back once you stop using the drug.

 Medications generally cause hair loss by interfering with the normal hair growth cycle.
 However, as long as the hair follicles are not permanently damaged, the hair may grow back.
 Adderall does not damage the hair follicles, making it possible to recover from excessive hair thinning.

 If you are experiencing hair loss after taking Adderall, you can talk to your doctor regarding the recovery options.
 They may lower the dosage or prescribe other medication to prevent hair loss.